4.2 History of Newspapers

 Freedom of the Press in the Early United States

-However, as a reaction to harsh partisan writing, in 1798, Congress passed the Sedition Act, which declared that “writing, printing, uttering, or publishing any false, scandalous and malicious writing or writings against the government of the United States” was punishable by fine and imprisonment (Constitution Society, 1798).
+However, as a reaction to harsh partisan writing, Congress passed the Alien and Sedition Act in 1798, which declared that “writing, printing, uttering, or publishing any false, scandalous and malicious writing or writings against the government of the United States” was punishable by fine and imprisonment (Constitution Society, 1798).
 When Thomas Jefferson won the presidency in 1800, he allowed the Sedition Act to lapse, claiming the country would undergo “a great experiment…to demonstrate the falsehood of the pretext that freedom of the press is incompatible with orderly government (University of Virginia).”
 This free-press experiment has continued to modern times.

 As late as the early 1800s, newspapers still required extensive expenses to print.
 Although daily papers had become more common and gave merchants up-to-date, vital trading information, most cost about 6 cents a copy—well above what artisans and other working-class citizens could afford.
 As such, newspaper readership did not extend beyond the elite.